ChanWeiJie/Proxy-Server/README.md

 3. Use “Ctrl + C”, to stop the proxy server from running.

 On top of being a proxy server that forwards html request and replies between host and actual web servers.
-The code also allows for the calculations of telemetry of a webpage and do not that the proxy server is written with multi-threading.
+The code also allows for the calculations of telemetry of a webpage and do note that the proxy server is written with multi-threading.